 Professor of Medicine

-William G. Kaelin, Jr., M.D. is professor in the Department of Medicine at the Dana-Farber Cancer Institute and at the Brigham and Women’s Hospital, Harvard Medical School.
+William G. Kaelin, Jr., M.D. is the Sidney Farber Professor of Medicine at the Harvard Medical School.
+He is also an Investigator at the Howard Hughes Medical Institute.
 He was elected to the Eli Lilly and Company board of directors in 2012.